 Who doesn’t love dinosaurs?
 When I was a little boy I was obsessed with dinosaurs.
-And trust me…my ‘staches were no different.
-The excitement around our dinosaur unit was almost more than we could handle.
+And trust me…my students are no different.
+The excitement around our dinosaur unit is almost more than we can handle.
+And now research says students who are obsessed with dinosaurs learn more!

 TRUE STORY!
 I was having my final evaluation of the year and was doing a dinosaur read aloud.
-Every time I read (or butchered) the name of a dinosaur, my friend DogPound would correct me.
-In front of the principal. hehe
+Every time I read (or butchered) the name of a dinosaur, one of my students would correct me.
+In front of the principal.

 I love schema maps because it provides the opportunity to record all of our thinking and then we can address any misconceptions as we study and learn.
 I love the Post-It notes because they make the schema map so flexible and fluid!

-Here’s my tip of the day: When doing class tree maps, draw a box around each statement or sentence.
-This makes it easier for the ‘staches to write the statements.
+Here’s my tip of the day: When doing class graphic organizers, draw a box around each statement or sentence.
+This makes it easier for the kids to write the statements.
 Usually they just write the first line or word, but the box helps them understand that they must write the whole statement.
 BAM!

 We made giant dinosaur feet and did the Dinosaur Stomp on GoNoodle!